 Divorce Petition for Adultery

 Maryland is a fault-based state, and adultery is one of the legal grounds for divorce.
 However, judges do not typically give a lot of weight to adultery because it can be difficult to prove and often involves hearsay.
-Only adultery which is proven may impact divorce litigation.
+Only adultery that is proven may impact divorce litigation.
 For example, a spouse who successfully establishes their partner’s adulterous behavior can file right away.
-Maryland courts are not concerned about adultery and do not want to get involved with placing blame on one party for infidelity.
-A seasoned Maryland adultery divorce attorney could help a claimant list their reasons for filing and advocate for their legitimacy.
+State courts are not concerned about adultery and do not want to get involved with placing blame on one party for infidelity.
+A seasoned attorney familiar with adultery divorce in Maryland could help a claimant list their reasons for filing and advocate for their legitimacy.